rbachawal/Mywork/ProvisionerQuickstartGuide.md

       `$ getenforce`

-* [x] Provision your Controller.

-   Ensure that the storage controller attached to the servers is configured correctly with pools and volumes.
+* [x] Provision your Controller: Ensure that the storage controller attached to the servers is configured correctly with pools and volumes.

    ## Base Command